 Red Goddess is made by allowing Tieguanyin leaves to fully oxidize to an aromatic, sweetly floral black tea.
 One will note the leaves are long and thin, very unusual for a Tieguanyin varietal.
-For lovers of black tea, this one offers yet another refreshing cup!
+For lovers of black tea, this one offers yet another option for a flavorful, refreshing cup!

-The lot was grown at a comparatively high elevation.
-The temperature variations of warm and cold in spring develop bud sets with complex flavors.
-The leaves appear well-handled and processed with a strong aroma.
+Lot Notes.
+The lot was grown at a comparatively high elevation of 800 meters.
+The sharp temperature variations of spring develop compact bud sets and complex flavors.
+The leaves have been carefully processed evident by its lovely aroma.
 In tasting, we found it offers a clean and lively black.
-The varietal, which is explained below, brings depth of flavor to the cup.
-It offers a nice option for both morning and mid-day tea drinking.
+The cultivar is known for the depth of its flavors.
+It offers a great option for both morning and mid-day tea drinking.
+Harvested April-May 2021.

-Our lot was grown in the WuYi Mountains.
-The varietal a hybrid created by the grafting of two tea bushes - roots of one and stem & leaves of another - to create a tea providing an early-spring pluck, the deeply rich flavors and a soft, clean light-red cup appearance.
-The taste complexity of an Oolong made to a hong cha or black tea.
+Tea Facts.
+Our lot was grown in the WuYi Mountains, the home of oolong tea.
+The cultivar is a hybrid created by the grafting of two bushes - the roots of one and stem & leaves of another - serving to create a tea ready for an early-spring pluck.
+While it is harvested early in the season, it offers much of the complex flavors of an oolong made to a hong cha or red tea.
 Delicious!

-Use a rounded teaspoon for 8-12 ounces of water at a temperature of 205 degrees F. Steep for 2 -3 minutes and taste.
+Brewing Suggestions.
+Use a rounded teaspoon for 8-12 ounces of water at a temperature of 205 degrees F., rinse briefly to awaken the leaves.
+Steep for 2 - 2.5 minutes and taste.
 Added steep time will add body and some complexity to the cup.
 It will steep multiple times with added time.